Unauthorized video of U.S. Supreme Court protest posted online

 Although there has never been video recorded before, there are incidents of people taking still photographs.
 There were two such incidents in the 1930s, according to a 2012 article in Slate, an online magazine.

+Newkirk and other representatives of the group could not immediately be reached for comment.

+Police officers removed Newkirk after a brief scuffle.
+He was charged with violating a law that prohibits “loud threatening or abusive language” in the Supreme Court building.

-A Supreme Court spokeswoman said in an email on Thursday that she was aware of the video.
+A court spokeswoman said in an email on Thursday that she was aware of the video.

 “Court officials are in the process of reviewing the video and our courtroom screening procedures,” she said.
 Recording video violates the court’s rules but is not a criminal offense.